Trade winds in the Mediterranean: three weeks sailing from Martinique to the coast of Corsica via the Azores, on Yannick Bestaven's sailboat

 The Azores At sea - Atlantic Ocean

-These first four days of sailing provide an immediate opportunity to put into practice all the skills acquired at the start of the crossing: rigorous watchkeeping, coordinated maneuvers, fine adjustments according to apparent and real wind, precise monitoring of weather developments, as well as daily management of the boat in an area that is more technical than the trade winds.
+These first four days of sailing provide an immediate opportunity to put into practice all the skills acquired at the start of the crossing: rigorous watchkeeping, coordinated maneuvers, fine adjustments according to apparent and actual wind, precise monitoring of weather developments, as well as daily management of the boat in an area that is more technical than the trade winds.

 It is a dynamic and formative return to sea, marked by a return to the rhythm of watches and steady progress eastward.